secretstartups/handbook/total-rewards/benefits/covid-19/index.html.md

 You do not have to physically see your physician for this confirmation.
 If telehealth services are available, we highly encourage you to utilize those in line with your community’s regulations around physical distancing, quarantine and self isolation.

-The ability to request COVID-19 Leave will run through December 31, 2021.
-That means, any requests for COVID-19 Leave must be made prior to December 31, 2021, however the leave itself may exceed that timeframe.
-By way of an example, if a team member requests COVID-19 Leave on December 31, 2021 for 4 weeks, the end date for their COVID-19 Leave would be in January, 2022.
+The ability to request COVID-19 Leave will run through April 30, 2022.
+That means, any requests for COVID-19 Leave must be made prior to April 30, 2022, however the leave itself may exceed that timeframe.
+By way of an example, if a team member requests COVID-19 Leave on April 30, 2022 for 4 weeks, the end date for their COVID-19 Leave would be in May 28, 2022.

 As the situation around COVID-19 continues to evolve, GitLab will continue to revisit this policy before the 25th of the month and may adjust it accordingly.